-Richard Danne & Associates now practices as DanneDesign, and includes Barbara Danne as a partner.
-The firm focuses on communication design, with emphasis on both words and visuals.
+DanneDesign includes Barbara Danne as a partner, and focuses on brand identity and communication design, with emphasis on both words and visuals.

-Archive Collection.
-Click on Collections, then scroll down to Richard Danne.
+AIGA had previously honored him with an expansive “Inspiration” Archive Collection on their website.
+Click here for Collections, then scroll down to Richard Danne.

-nale, an elite honorary organization, and was President of its United States delegation for many years.
-Richard served on the Boards of: Third Street Music School, AIGA, New York Public Library, Center for Coastal Studies, and the Napa Valley Jazz Society.
-He talso taught for years at the School of Visual Arts in NYC.
-His work has taken him around the globe.
+In 1974, he was elected to Alliance Graphique Internationale, and elite honorary organization, and was President of AGI / US for eight years.
+Elected President of the AIGA in 1977, he later organized and Founding President of AIGA / NY (chapter).
+His board service includes: Third Street Music School, AIGA, New York Public Library, Center for Coastal Studies, and the Napa Valley Jazz Society.
+Richard also taught for years at the School of Visual Arts in NYC.